scipion-em/docs/docs/scipion-modes/how-to-install.rst

     JNI_CPPPATH = %(JAVA_HOME)s/include:%(JAVA_HOME)s/include/linux
     OPENCV = False

-See `Configuration guide <scipion-configuration#gpu-variables>`_ for more details about these variables.
+See `Configuration guide <scipion-configuration>`_ for more details about these variables.

 6. Install Xmipp plugin (example below is using 12 threads)